-One aspect of decentralized working that demands attention is remote employee engagement.
-Making sure staff are focused and able to perform to the best of their ability can be tricky without the intuitive social interaction that comes from working in the same place.
+Ensuring staff is focused and able to perform to the best of their ability can be tricky without the intuitive social interaction that comes from working in the same place.

-Luckily, there are things you can do.
-Try these eight tactics if you want to keep your remote employees interested and engaged in their work.
+If you notice a dip in your employee engagement, here are eight strategies you can do to keep your remote employees interested and engaged in their work:

 1. Monitor Workloads

 Whether the role calls for overseeing salespeople or directing an interdisciplinary team, managers from all walks of life know the importance of not over-stretching their staff.
-If the employees you’re responsible for are given a workload beyond their capacity, standards inevitably start to slip.
+If the employees you’re responsible for are given a workload beyond their capacity.

 When managing remotely, it can be harder to know when team members are overworking themselves.
-Managers need to be extra vigilant, making sure no one is biting off more than they can chew.
-Simple gestures like checking in on your colleagues at the end of the day are easy to forget without face-to-face contact, but every effort should be made to transfer the best habits from the office to your remote work setup.
+Managers must be extra vigilant, ensuring no one is biting off more than they can chew.

 2. Have a Consistent Meeting Schedule

-If you need to park calls or delay answering an email for half an hour, it’s a small price to pay for having an informed and up-to-date understanding of what’s going on with your team and their projects.
+If you need to park calls or delay answering an email for half an hour, it’s a small price to pay for having an informed and up-to-date understanding of what’s happening with your team and their projects.

 3. Make Sure People Know Each Other

-One of the hardest things to nail when it comes to your company’s remote employee engagement is encouraging staff bonding.
+One of the hardest things to nail regarding your company’s remote employee engagement is encouraging staff bonding.
 While organizations build professional relationships differently, it’s widely accepted that if no one knows each other, it’s a bad sign for your work culture.

 Instead, focus on in-team and departmental acquaintance and team-building.
-Make time during meetings for introducing new staff members and maybe even consider a remote mentoring program to help forge those all-important employee relationships.
+During meetings, introduce new staff members and consider a remote mentoring program to help forge those all-important employee relationships.